CogComp/illinois-sl/README.md

 GNU/Linux, specifically CENTOS (2.6.18-238.12.1.el5) and Scientific
 Linux (2.6.32-279.5.2.el6.x86_64).
-There are no guarantees for running it under any other operating system, but we hope it should run on a Linux OS without any hiccups.
+There are no guarantees for running it under any other operating system, but we hope it should run on a Linux OS without any issues.

 We assume that the package is installed on a machine with sufficient memory.
-The actual requirement of the memory depends on the task.
+The actual requirement of the memory depends on the task and size of the learning problem.

-NOTE:
-When running your project, if working with a large dataset, you may need to invoke your project using the -Xmx1G and -XX:MaxPermSize=1G JVM command line parameters.
+NOTE: When running your project, if working with a large dataset, you may need to invoke your project using the -Xmx1G and -XX:MaxPermSize=1G JVM command line parameters.

 Additional Documentation/Citation